 Career opportunities can be found in nursing homes, clinics, mental health organizations, private practices, research institutions, hospices, and hospitals.
 The annual median pay in 2010 for medical and health service managers was more than $80,000 for those with at least a bachelor?s degree.
 The health care industry is one of the fastest growing industries in the nation because of aging baby boomers, increasing average lifespan, health care reform, and the advancement of medicine technology.
 Dedicated health administrators and managers are essential in maintaining and improving health care.Click Here to See the Best Colleges in the US

-Samford University offers 4 Health/Health Care Administration/Management degree programs.
-It's a medium sized, private not-for-profit, four-year university in a large suburb.
-In 2020, 10 Health/Health Care Administration/Management students graduated with students earning 8 Bachelor's degrees, and 2 Master's degrees.
+Thomas Jefferson University offers 2 Health/Health Care Administration/Management degree programs.
+It's a medium sized, private not-for-profit, four-year university in a large city.
+In 2020, 32 Health/Health Care Administration/Management students graduated with students earning 24 Bachelor's degrees, and 8 Associate's degrees.

 According to the Bureau of Labor Statistics, Healthcare Administration jobs are expected to grow by an astounding 32% over the coming decade.
 That’s a strong sign that healthcare administrators will be in high demand, especially when compared to the average job growth rate of 8% for all occupations.
 The pay is great, too, with a median annual wage of $104,280 per year (while top earners bring in nearly twice that much).